How to Score Resistance to Adversary Evasion Over Time

 To read more about AND and OR condition scoring check out the release on Combining Observables

-Now that we understand the individual components of this analytic, we can now score the overall analytic with the robustness level.
+Now that we understand the individual components of this analytic, we can score the overall detection.

 The sensor data was placed at the kernel-mode level, placing the score of the final analytic in Column K: Kernel-Mode.
 The individual observables were all scored as ephemeral values, placing them at Level 1: Ephemeral Values.
-The filter used to increase precision of the analytic has not been scored.
+The filter values placed are specific and robust, making it both difficult for the adversary to evade and produce a low false positive rate, placing the filter at Level 3: Core to Pre-Existing Tools or Inside Boundary.
 The condition logic of the analytic indicates the relationships between the observables will be scored as an AND condition.
 The AND condition makes the individual observables dependent on the lowest level observable being fulfilled, putting the observables at Level 1.
-Therefore, the robustness score of this analytic is 1K.
+Therefore, the score of this analytic is 1K.

 And that’s it!
 You have officially scored an analytic based on the Summiting the Pyramid methodology.
-Knowing the steps to score an analytic, you can apply this to your environment, see where your analytics fall, and determine if there are any ways your analytics can be improved.
+You can apply these steps to your own environment, see where your analytics fall, and determine if there are any ways your analytics can be improved.

 Remember, not all analytics can be scored utilizing this methodology.
 For example, some analytics might be tuned specifically for your environment or for collecting contextual data rather than detection.
 We are documenting different use cases where some analytics would not be scored, and will continue to update the Summiting methodology to reflect this.